ScottWaring/personal-dictionary/README.md

 To use the app you'll need your own api key - you can get it at: https://www.wordsapi.com/

-When you have the api key paste it into line 75 of word.service.ts where it says <Api Key>.
+When you have the api key paste it into line 75 of word.service.ts where it says Api Key.

 Please let me know if you have any questions.